-General Steedman once rested in the heart of a bustling downtown Toledo intersection.
+General Steedman once stood proud in the heart of a bustling downtown Toledo intersection.
 How did he end up in Jamie Farr Park?

 In late October 2018, the city of Toledo held a press conference to proudly unveil a few pieces of forgotten history.
 One document was signed by William J. Finlay, acknowledging his contribution toward the James Steedman memorial and deeding the statue to the city of Toledo.

 Finlay Place, named after William J. Finlay of the Finlay Brewing Company, was the very busy triangular intersection of St. Clair, Cherry and Summit Street.

 The 30-foot monument of Major General James Steedman, by artist Alexander Doyle, was dedicated on May 26, 1887.
 Ohio Governor Joseph Foraker spoke at the unveiling.
 The statue pays tribute to the Civil War hero and was located in a triangular area at Finlay Place, the intersection of St. Clair, Cherry, and Summit streets.
 The base of the monument is inscribed with Steedman's name, birth and death dates, and the locations of four significant Civil War battles he was involved in: Chickamauga, Carrick's Ford, Perryville and Nashville.
 The bronze statue of General Steedman caps the monument, which stands 26 feet tall.